-Lateral Penthouse on the 38th floor of Southbank Tower, London. • lateral space with no stairs • panoramic city and river views • shell and core • iconic landmarks including St Pauls Cathedral, the Shard and The River Thames • 24/7 concierge • gym • luxury spa • 20m swimming pool • 10th floor communal sky garden • business centre
+Lateral Penthouse on the 39th floor of Southbank Tower, London. • lateral space with no stairs • panoramic city and river views • shell and core • iconic landmarks including St Pauls Cathedral, the Shard and The River Thames • 24/7 concierge • gym • luxury spa • 20m swimming pool • 10th floor communal sky garden • business centre The property is shell and core offering complete design freedom.

 A car parking space is available within the underground garage which is large enough for a 4WD.
 Southbank Tower is a village all in one.
 An onsite team provides a 24-hour concierge service, managing a fabulous range of amenities including a 20m swimming pool, gym, cinema, business lounge and residents lounge which has a well-equipped kitchen for entertaining guests.
 The 24 hour concierge team are also there to assist you with your deliveries.
 The pool is adjacent to a well-equipped gym.
 The spa includes changing facilities, a sauna and steam room.